MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/info-protect-client.md

 ![Azure Information Protection bar with default policy](../media/info-protect-bar-default.png)

 Download the Azure Information Protection client from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
-Currently, you can install the general availability (GA) version, and the preview version.
+Currently, you can install the General Availability (GA) version, and the preview version.
 The preview version includes new functionality for evaluation purposes, and is subject to change.
-For more information, see the following blog post announcement: [blog post]
+For more information, see the following blog post announcement: [Azure Information Protection December preview now available](https://aka.ms/aip-december-release)

 Before you install the client, check that you have the required operating system versions and applications for the Azure Information Protection client: [Requirements for Azure Information Protection](../get-started/requirements-azure-rms.md).
 In addition, for the preview version of the client, computers running Windows 7 SP1 require [KB 2533623](https://support.microsoft.com/en-us/kb/2533623), which can be installed after the client is installed.
 If this update is required and not installed, you will be prompted to install it.